How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 - Some people do take power naps during the lunch hour.
 It helps in maintaining performance levels during the day.

-- They look into the minute aspects of things and work on a schedule.
+- They look into the minute details of things and work on a schedule.

-- Being late for meetings is frowned upon and could lead to a reprimand from the Manager/seniors.
+- Being late for meetings is frowned upon and could lead to a reprimand from the manager or seniors.
 In various degrees, these aspects are necessary across countries.

-- Being organized and taking the effort to help someone would be highly appreciated by the Japanese.
+- Being organized and making the effort to help someone would be highly appreciated by the Japanese.

 Working hours in Japan

-- Japanese are the most hardworking set of individuals.
-Filled with discipline, integrity, and honesty towards their work.
+- Japanese are the most hardworking individuals. filled with discipline, integrity, and honesty towards their work.

 - Working hours in Japan are long.
-Many work overtime (overtime is mostly unpaid).
+Many workers work overtime (overtime is mostly unpaid).

-- Recently Japan has recently introduced a concept called "Premium Fridays" where employees can leave office by 15:00 on one Friday every month.
+- Recently, Japan has introduced a concept called “Premium Fridays,” where employees can leave the office by 15:00 on one Friday every month.
 This is an effort to bring more work-life balance and drive consumer spending.

-- Additionally, there are 10 public holidays, some paid vacations and sick leaves.
-Maternity and Paternity leaves, Condolence leaves are available depending on the circumstances.
+- Additionally, there are 10 public holidays, some paid vacations, and sick leave.
+Maternity and paternity leaves and condolence leaves are available depending on the circumstances.

 The Japanese economy has seen steady growth over the past decade.
-They have become more acceptable to the idea of employing foreign labor for longer duration's.
+They have become more accepting of the idea of employing foreign labor for longer periods of time.

-Many people opt for Temporary positions to get an overall experience.
-Foreign interns too join our offices to experience the corporate life.
+Many people opt for temporary positions to gain overall experience.
+Foreign interns also join our offices to experience corporate life.

 The immigration requirements have been considerably relaxed as the country faces a shortage of skilled workers.